fasbitX/dynamic-to-static/README.md

 # dynamic-to-static
-Host a Website on a Dynamic IP Network
+Host a Website on a Dynamic IP Network!
 Host Yourwesite on your own Desktop!

 You can now host your own website on your own computer, no static IP required!